rohitfarmer/mk-docs/docs/uses/general-computing.md

 11. **[StartPage](https://www.startpage.com/):** Google based search engine, but privacy focused.
 I find it better than DuckDuckGo
 12. **[Standard Ebooks](https://standardebooks.org/):** beautifully edited public domain ebooks
 13. **[Termius](https://termius.com/):** SSH client
+14. **[VisiData](https://www.visidata.org/):** VisiData is an interactive multitool for tabular data.
+It combines the clarity of a spreadsheet, the efficiency of the terminal, and the power of Python, into a lightweight utility which can handle millions of rows with ease.

 ## Linux